efemeryds/evaluating-multimodal-cl/README.md

 ## Evaluation of continual learning models:

 1. ### **Retrieval evaluation**
-   2. assesses how well the model can retrieve relevant items
+   2. Assesses how well the model can retrieve relevant items
+   3. The purpose is:
-   3. the purpose is to measure the model’s ability to understand and relate multimodal data (like image-to-text or text-to-image retrieval) and to evaluate how well the model has learned to map images and text into a shared embedding space
+      - to measure the model’s *ability to understand and relate multimodal data* (like image-to-text or text-to-image retrieval)
+      - and to evaluate how well the model has learned to *map images and text into a shared embedding space*
-   3. process:
+   5. Process:
-      4. **image-to-text retrieval**: given an image, retrieve the most relevant text descriptions
+      - **image-to-text retrieval:** given an image, retrieve the most relevant text descriptions
-      5. **text-to-image retrieval**: given a text description, retrieve the most relevant images
+      - **text-to-image retrieval:** given a text description, retrieve the most relevant images
-      6. the performance is usually measured using metrics like Recall@K
+      - the performance is usually measured using metrics like **Recall@K**
-   4. objective:
+   6. Objective:
-      5. focuses on the model’s ability to retrieve relevant data within the same modality
+      - model’s ability to retrieve relevant data within the same modality
 2. ### **Transfer evaluation**
-    3. measures how well the model can adapt its learned representations to new tasks or datasets
+    3. Measures how well the model can adapt its learned representations to new tasks or datasets
-    4. the purpose is to assess the generalization capability of the model’s representations to new and diverse tasks
+    4. The purpose is to
+       - assess the *generalization capability* of the model’s representations to new and diverse tasks
-    5. process:
+    6. Process:
-        6. fine-tune the pre-trained model on a new dataset or task like classification
+        - **fine-tune the pre-trained model** on a new dataset or task like classification
-        7. evaluate the performance on the new task using task-specific metrics like accuracy
+        - evaluate the performance on the new task using task-specific metrics like accuracy
-    8. objective:
+    8. Objective:
-        9. focuses on the model’s ability to transfer its learned representations to new, often task-specific contexts
+        - model’s ability to transfer its learned representations to new, often task-specific contexts

 Both methods play an important role in assessing the performance of CL models:

-- retrieval evaluation helps in understanding how well the model retains and uses its multimodal embedding space over time
+- **Retrieval evaluation** helps in understanding **how well the model retains and uses its multimodal embedding space over time**
-- transfer evaluation helps in assessing the adaptability and robustness of the model’s learned features when applied to new and varied tasks, providing insights into the model's ability to generalize and prevent catastrophic forgetting
+- **Transfer evaluation** helps in assessing **the adaptability and robustness of the model’s learned features** when applied to new and varied tasks, providing insights into the model's ability to generalize and prevent catastrophic forgetting

 ## Evaluation done so far